The Corporate Immigration Review: USA

 Immigration benefits accrue to certain nationals under trade agreements with the United States as follows.

-In 1994, the United States implemented the North American Free Trade Agreement (NAFTA) with Canada and Mexico.27 NAFTA is a historic accord governing the largest trilateral trade relationship in the world and covers trade in goods, services and investments.
-NAFTA facilitates the movement of US, Canadian and Mexican business persons across each country's border through streamlined procedures.
+In 1994, the United States implemented the North American Free Trade Agreement (NAFTA) with Canada and Mexico.27 NAFTA was a historic accord governing the largest trilateral trade relationship in the world and covered trade in goods, services and investments.
+NAFTA facilitated the movement of US, Canadian and Mexican businesspersons across each country's border through streamlined procedures.

-Pursuant to NAFTA, citizens of Canada and Mexico are eligible for temporary US work visas in the following categories:
+Pursuant to USMCA, citizens of Canada and Mexico are eligible for temporary US work visas in the following categories:

-- Trade NAFTA (TN) visa:28 the TN is limited to Canadian or Mexican professionals.
-A professional is a business person seeking entry to engage in a business activity at a professional level in one of 60 professions set out in Appendix 1603.D.1 to Annex 1603 of NAFTA.
+- trade USMCA (TN) visa:31 the TN visa is limited to Canadian or Mexican professionals.
+A professional is a businessperson seeking entry to engage in a business activity at a professional level in one of 60 professions set out in Appendix 1603.D.1 to Annex 1603 of USMCA.
 These include medical professionals, scientists, teachers and a broad range of other general professionals such as accountants, computer systems analysts, landscape architects and social workers.
-The qualification requirements are specified in NAFTA and generally include a baccalaureate degree in a directly related field, with some exceptions.
+The qualification requirements are specified in USMCA and generally include a baccalaureate degree in a directly related field, with some exceptions.
 Services must be rendered for an entity in the United States; self-employment is not permitted; and

-- L-1 intracompany transfer visa and E-1 and E-2 treaty trader and investor visas:29 pursuant to NAFTA, Canadian and Mexican citizens may qualify for L-1 intra-company transferee visas, meeting the same criteria as discussed in Section IV, under the L-1 visa category, or the E-1 treaty trader or E-2 treaty investor visa as previously set out under FCN treaties.
+- L-1 intracompany transfer visa and E-1 and E-2 treaty trader and investor visas:32 pursuant to USMCA, Canadian and Mexican citizens may qualify for L-1 intra-company transferee visas, meeting the same criteria as discussed in Section IV, under the L-1 visa category, or the E-1 treaty trader or E-2 treaty investor visa as previously set out under FCN treaties.